Canon Law in action: Were the Papal States a “perfect society”?

-However, Canon Law also reigns — as specified in numerous concordats — in Church institutions worldwide.
-The problem with this is that this puts under Canon Law laymen who have not entered Catholic religious orders and agreed to live under this regime.
+However, canon law also reigns — as specified in numerous concordats — in Church institutions worldwide.
+The problem with this is that this puts under canon law laymen who have not entered Catholic religious orders and therefore have not agreed to live under this regime.

-A third kind of laymen who find themselves under Canon Law are those who seek help during times of danger.
-That's when Church institutions, because of their protected position, may find themselves besieged by frantic people.
-Such was the case in countries occupied by the Germans in World War II, when desperate Jewish parents handed their children over to Catholic convents in the hope of saving them.
-This, of course, put the children under Canon Law.
-And when these children, while separated for years from their parents, converted and were baptised, they then faced the same fate as little Edgardo.
+That's when Church institutions, because of their protected position, found themselves besieged by frantic people in countries occupied by the Germans during World War II.
+Jewish parents who saw no chance of saving their children unless they parted with them, handed them over to Catholic convents.
+This, of course, put the children under canon law.
+And when these children were baptised, they then faced the same fate as little Edgardo.